Skip to content

 About the family

-This is an original monospaced typeface which began as a part of a larger self-initiated project called Dymaxion after the coined portmanteau from R. Buckminter Fuller.
-It has a raw and engineered feeling.
-This type also has a strong nostalgic feeling drawing from historical documents surrounding the inventor and architect.
-Inspiration for the typeface comes from the dymaxion concept, "maximum gain of advantage from minimal energy input."
-I originally wanted to see if a single variable font could mechanically stretch, compress, etc while being as simple and efficient as possible, while still maintaining a unique character.
-The unique relationship between the upper and lowercase is the golden ratio.
-The small caps were drawn in between the uppercase and lowercase so that users can opt for more expected proportions.
-These can be accessed in design program dropdown menus as the “Small Caps as Capitals” stylistic set.
+Dymaxion Core Mono is an original monospaced typeface that originated from a larger self-initiated project, named Dymaxion after the coined portmanteau by R. Buckminster Fuller.
+This typeface conveys a raw and engineered aesthetic, while also evoking a strong sense of nostalgia, drawing from historical documents related to the inventor and architect.
+The primary inspiration for the typeface stems from the dymaxion concept, which emphasizes "maximum gain of advantage from minimal energy input."
+My initial goal was to explore whether a single variable font could mechanically stretch, compress, and more, while remaining as simple and efficient as possible, all while maintaining a unique character.
+Similar to how Trim Tab sought inspiration from nature, the relationship between the uppercase and lowercase letters is based on the golden ratio.
+The small caps were designed to fit between the uppercase and lowercase letters, allowing users to choose more conventional proportions.
+These small caps can be accessed in design program dropdown menus as the “Small Caps as Capitals” stylistic set.

 Designers: Seth Haller